The personal data we hold

 If you have any questions, concerns or would like more information about anything mentioned in this privacy notice, please contact our data protection officer:

-This notice is based on the Department for Education’s model privacy notice for the school workforce, amended to reflect the way we use data in this school.
+This notice is based on the Department for Education’s model privacy notice for pupils, amended for parents and to reflect the way we use data in this school.